bytewax/profiling-time-series-data/README.md

 ## Data Profiling

-instead of the usual approach, where data quality is assessed during the creation of the data warehouse or dashboard solution, it is a cheaper, more effective and ultimately more robust approach to monitor the quality closer to the source, which is a great fit for stream processing, since most data is created in real-time.
+Instead of the usual approach, where data quality is assessed during the creation of the data warehouse or dashboard solution, it is a cheaper, more effective and ultimately more robust approach to monitor the quality closer to the source, which is a great fit for stream processing, since most data is created in real-time.
 This will prevent any data quality issues from multiplying in downstream tables and ending up in customer-facing services.

 In what concerns data profiling, [ydata-profiling](https://github.com/ydataai/ydata-profiling) has consistently been a [crowd favorite](https://medium.com/ydata-ai/auditing-data-quality-with-pandas-profiling-b1bf1919f856), either for [tabular](https://ydata-profiling.ydata.ai/docs/master/pages/getting_started/examples.html) or [time-series](https://medium.com/towards-data-science/how-to-do-an-eda-for-time-series-cbb92b3b1913) data.
 And no wonder why — it’s one line of code for an extensive set of analysis and insights.